Fanatics, Inc.: History

-The early years
+Expansion

 In April 2012, Fanatics raised $150 million from Insight Venture Partners and Andreessen Horowitz and acquired its Florida-based rival Dreams, Inc. for $158 million in cash and $25 million in debt.
-This move added the brands FansEdge and Mounted Memories, which was rebranded as Fanatics Authentic division.
+This move added the brands FansEdge and Mounted Memories, which were rebranded as the Fanatics Authentic division.

 Rubin's vision was to differentiate Fanatics by serving the real-time expectations of global sports fans and partners.
 In 2014, Doug Mack was appointed CEO and Fanatics opened a Bay Area office to tap into the Silicon Valley tech talent pool.
 Mack helped Fanatics move from a domestic e-commerce business to a mobile-first, direct-to-consumer brand with its own manufacturing capabilities.
-Priorities such as real-time manufacturing, data, and technology, would guide the company's innovative vertical commerce (v-commerce) model.
+Priorities such as real-time manufacturing, data, and technology would guide the company's vertical commerce (v-commerce) model.

 In 2015, Fanatics raised $300 million from Silver Lake Partners.
-In early 2016, the company acquired UK-based internet retailer Kitbag to accelerate focus around international expansion and global soccer.
+In early 2016, the company acquired UK-based internet retailer Kitbag to accelerate focus on international expansion and global soccer.
 In April 2017, Fanatics bought sportswear and merchandise manufacturer and MLB uniform provider Majestic Athletic from VF Corporation in an effort to add to the company's growing vertical manufacturing capabilities.
-Nike Inc. would eventually take over as MLB's official on-field uniform partner, with Fanatics using the existing facilities acquired during the Majestic acquisition to now make Nike MLB uniforms.
+Nike Inc. would eventually take over as MLB's official on-field uniform partner, with Fanatics using the existing facilities acquired during the Majestic acquisition to make Nike MLB uniforms.

 In September 2017, Fanatics closed a $1 billion round of fundraising led by Softbank, with participation from the NFL, MLB, NHL, MLS and NFLPA.
 Fanatics was expected to produce $2.2 billion in annual revenue that year.
 The next month, Fanatics acquired Fermata Partners to transform the college licensed sports business and a new Fanatics College division was formed.
 In the following two years, Fanatics announced 10-year deals with Nike, the National Football League and Major League Baseball that granted Fanatics the rights to design, manufacture and distribute all Nike fan gear sold at retail for both leagues.